richarddmorey/tweetRcode/README.md

 This was cobbled together in a few hours, so *no guarantees*!
 It works for me.
 If you want to fix a bug, please make a pull request.

+**If you installed this on or before 25 Dec 2017, you'll need to redo the authentication for twitter.
+See instructions below.**

 ## What it does